varvet/pundit/README.md

 ## Policies

 Pundit is focused around the notion of policy classes.
 We suggest that you put these classes in `app/policies`.
-This is a simple example:
+This is a simple example that allows updating a post if the user is an admin, or if the post is unpublished:

 ``` ruby
 class PostPolicy